Arrears when the property has been sold

 What can managing agents do to recover the arrears?

-2. Check the lease to ensure that the service charges are ‘reserved as rent’.
-If not then it will be necessary to serve a Section 146 Notice on the BUYER as ‘lessee’.
+- Check the lease to ensure that the service charges are ‘reserved as rent.’
+If not then it will be necessary to serve a Section 146 Notice on the BUYER as ‘lessee.’
 If the buyer does not pay the arrears within the time stipulated in the Section 146 Notice then possession proceedings can be commenced against the buyer.
 Often relief against forfeiture will only be granted if payment of the arrears of service charge is made either by the buyer or their mortgagee.

-In some instances care is needed as the above rules will not necessarily apply, for example:
+Beware that in some instances, care is needed as the above rules will not necessarily apply, for example:-

 - If the seller has sold the lease without the landlord’s consent (a breach of covenant in itself) then be careful not to accept payment of subsequently demanded service charges (relating to the period after the sale) from the buyer – as this will waive the right to forfeit for the past arrears.

 - If the seller or buyer has transferred the lease without serving a Notice of Assignment on the landlord then take care not to ascertain the buyer’s name and invoice and accept payment for subsequent service charges (relating to the period after the sale) from the buyer as the right to forfeit for past service charge arrears may be waived by this demand.